-In a recent criminal law matter, the Supreme Court of Connecticut reversed an Appellate Court’s conclusion that the State provided insufficient evidence that the defendant interfered with an officer in violation of Connecticut General Statutes § 53a-167a.
+In a criminal law matter, the Supreme Court of Connecticut reversed an Appellate Court’s conclusion that the State provided insufficient evidence that the defendant committed officer interference in violation of Connecticut General Statutes § 53a-167a.

 Because the defendant was becoming loud and belligerent, officers decided to arrest her.
 However, the defendant’s mother was present and interrupted, stating her daughter did nothing wrong.
 With the officers’ attention drawn away, the defendant ran into the road, got into a vehicle, and drove away, despite orders not to leave the scene.
 The defendant’s mother spoke to the defendant via cell phone, who indicated she would return after bringing her brother to the hospital.
 However, the defendant did not return, so officers proceeded to the hospital, where they located and arrested her.

 The defendant was charged with two counts of interfering with a peace officer, among other charges.
 One count involved her statements and refusal to provide identification when asked, and the second count was for leaving the scene despite an order to remain.

 Following conviction, the Appellate Court reversed, citing insufficient evidence to convict under either count.
 It reasoned that because another statute, § 14-217, specifically punished a driver’s refusal to provide identification to an officer upon request, the legislature must not have intended to punish such conduct under § 53a-167a because it was not expressly prohibited.
 The Appellate Court also found that the defendant did not “intentionally [seek] to delay the officer’s efforts to issue her an infraction” when she left the scene to bring her brother to the hospital.